Chapter 13 Bankruptcy Lawyer in Montgomery

 The U.S. Bankruptcy Code, however, offers a type of bankruptcy for those are make enough each month to get by.
 This type of bankruptcy is called Chapter 13, and it is a viable option for those who cannot qualify for Chapter 7 or would lose their property through the Chapter 7 liquidation process.

-At Backus Law Group, our attorney has 20+ years of experience helping clients use Chapter 13 bankruptcy to restructure and reduce unmanageable debt.
+At Backus Law Group, our attorney has more than 20 years of experience helping clients use Chapter 13 bankruptcy to restructure and reduce unmanageable debt.
 When you bring your case to our Montgomery firm, you can trust us to provide personalized recommendations that will help you achieve lasting financial security.

 Frequently Asked Questions About Chapter 13